One thing that CFOs must constantly do is to present reports in board meetings.

 #2: Be Transparent

 Definitely a saying that holds true for all business processes, being transparent is an extremely essential part of reporting.
-If you are able to convey the real financial situation of the company, the board will be able to take better informed decisions, factoring in all the crucial reasons that affect the company’s performance.
+If you are able to convey the real financial situation of the company, the board will be able to make better-informed decisions, factoring in all the crucial reasons that affect the company’s performance.

 #3: Provide Context